mariamALLI/circle-3-presentation/slides.md

 ---

 ## Dynamic Import
-Dynamic import allows you to load modules only when they are needed using the import() function.
-It returns a promise and is useful for performance optimization (like code splitting).
+Dynamic import enables loading modules on demand using the `import()` function.
+It returns a promise, making it ideal for performance optimization, such as code splitting.

 ```javascript
 button.addEventListener('click', async () => {